Bagurp/Lex-analyzer-and-Syntax-Generator/README.md

 Lexical Analyzer and Syntax Analysis Generator

-In this part of project, you will build lexical analyzer and a syntax analysis for high level language called MINI-L. The lexical analyzer should take as input a MINI-L source code, and output the lexical tokens associated with the program.
+In this project, we built lexical analyzer and a syntax analysis for high level language called MINI-L. The lexical analyzer takes as input a MINI-L source code, and output the lexical tokens associated with the program.

 The MINI-L language description is described as follows:
 1. Integer scalar variables.
 2. One-dimensional arrays of integers.